odpi/specs/ODP-Runtime.md

 -   A common application-architecture is one where there’s a fair bit of stuff running on the “Client Host” -- a Web server, all kinds of app logic, maybe even a database.
 They interact with Hadoop using client-libraries and cluster-config files installed locally on the client host.
 These apps tend to have a lot of requirements in terms of the packages installed locally.
 A good ODP Platform implementation SHOULD NOT get in the way: at most, they SHOULD care about the version of Java and and Bash and nothing else.

 -   ODP Platforms MUST define the APPS log4j appender to allow for ISV and user applications a common definition to log output.
 The actual definition, location of output, cycling requirements, etc of this appender is not defined by this specification and is ODP Platform or user- defined.
 [TODO: File a JIRA.]
+> Comment (SCG): How does an ISV pick up this log4j definition?

+-   ODP Platforms MUST define either LOG_BASE_DIR or *_LOG_DIR
+  -  LOG_BASE_DIR indicates the default directory in which all components will log their output.
+If defined, the structure of this directory must be LOG_BASE_DIR/*component* where *component* is the name of the hadoop component for which the log files are defined.
+These are: hdfs, mapred, yarn.
+  -  *_LOG_DIR is an environment variable that points directly to the logging directory for a given component.
+If this environment variable is not set, then the component's log files are to be assumed to be contained in the LOG_BASE_DIR directory structure (see aove).
+> Comment (SCG) I know this will be contentious, but may be we can use it as a basis for discussion, then refine into something more usable.

 Requirements we’d like to push upstream from a compatibility perspective: